microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 ## Configuration

-An extension can contribute extension-specific settings with [`contributes.configuration`](/api/references/contribution-points#contributes.configuration) and read them using [`workspace.getConfiguration`](/api/references/vscode-api#workspace.getConfiguration).
+An extension can contribute extension-specific settings with the [`contributes.configuration`](/api/references/contribution-points#contributes.configuration) Contribution Point and read them using the [`workspace.getConfiguration`](/api/references/vscode-api#workspace.getConfiguration) API.

 ## Keybinding